Undergraduate Major in Public Policy

 Whether it is climate change, inequality, urban congestion, privacy, affordable healthcare, terrorism or nonproliferation, the public challenges we face are more complicated than ever before, and addressing them effectively requires several sophisticated tools.

-One of the fastest growing Programs at NYU, the Major in Public Policy—offered jointly with the Department of History in the NYU College of Arts and Science—is designed to provide you with in-depth knowledge, analytical skills, familiarity with historical context and a deep understanding of how governments, markets and the non-profit sector work.
-The Program’s goal is to prepare you to participate in the creation, implementation, and evaluation of policies that address the most significant domestic and global issues of today.
+In the Major in Public Policy—offered jointly with the Department of History in the NYU College of Arts and Science—you will acquire in-depth knowledge, develop analytical skills, gain familiarity with historical context and arrive at a deep understanding of how governments, markets and the non-profit sector work.
+The Program will prepare you to participate in the creation, implementation, and evaluation of policies that address today's most significant domestic and global issues.

-Following graduation, Public Policy majors have obtained a wide range of jobs in the non-profit, private, and public sectors.
-And some Public Policy majors have chosen to attend graduate programs in public administration, international affairs, public health, urban planning, or law.
+After graduation, Public Policy majors have obtained a wide range of jobs in the non-profit, private, and public sectors, and some have chosen to attend graduate programs in public administration, international affairs, public health, urban planning, or law.

 Major Declaration Form

 To declare the major, please complete the major declaration form.
-For general advising questions, please email Adrienne Smith, Assistant Director of Advising and Student Services.
+For general advising questions, please email Adrienne Smith, Associate Director, Advisement and Student Services.

 Program Highlights

-The Public Policy major offers a diverse and rigorous curriculum designed to give you the tools and expertise you need to translate your passion into action.
+The Public Policy major offers a diverse and rigorous curriculum that gives you the tools and expertise you need to translate your passion into action.
 You’ll learn from top faculty from multiple disciplines, such as economics, political science, law, and statistics.
 Public Policy majors learn to:

 • Think analytically and critically;